RatyO/BCUH/README.md

 ## BCUH

 BCUH provides statistical methods to post-process climate model simulations for impact study purposes.
-A tutorial (unfinished) is available [here](https://RatyO.github.io/BCUH)
+A tutorial is available as an article.

 ## Features